Indonesia

 The law, which changes more than a thousand articles in 79 existing statutes, includes provisions that would cut wages, remove important sick-leave provisions and other protections, and undermine job security.
 The sheer scale, complexity and contents of the law are a violation of Indonesia’s responsibilities under international human-rights law.

 The unions were not consulted.
-The national centres the Confederation of Indonesia Prosperity Trade Union KSBSI and Confederation of Indonesia Trade Unions (KSPI) opposed changes to labour regulations in the law, and the KSPI was set to launch a nationwide strike in October; millions of people were expected to take part.
+The national centres the Confederation of Indonesia Prosperity Trade Union KSBSI and Confederation of Indonesia Trade Unions (KSPI) opposed changes to labour regulations in the law, and the KSPI was set to launch a nationwide strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 At the end of November 2021, the Indonesian Constitutional Court ruled that the law was unconstitutional, immediately suspended its most harmful features and gave the government two years to repair the law.